 Nail biting is an annoyance for many parents.
 It’s unsanitary and can cause bleeding around the nail bed.
 Biting nails also results in cracked and peeling nails that don’t look nice.
-Nail biting can become such an ingrained habit for children that parents have a difficult time helping their children to not bite fingernails.
+Nail biting can become such an ingrained habit for children that parents have difficulty helping their children not to bite their fingernails.

 5 easy parenting tips to get your child to break their nail-biting habit.